Skip to content

 • Enhanced category management relationships

-Sustainable packaging constraints often drive innovation that improves both environmental performance and consumer experience.
+Sustainable packaging often drives innovation that improves environmental performance and consumer experience.
 Examples include:

 • Concentrated formulas that require less packaging while improving shipping efficiency